 Khoresh Gheymeh – Beef and yellow split pea stew with roasted potatoes

-Khoresh Gheymeh is a well-recognized and popular dish to Iranians: a comforting meat-and-potato stew that has all the familiar flavors of Persian cuisine.
-The stew is flavored with the Persian spice mixture called Advieh, containing warming spices such as cinnamon and cardamom, earthy cumin and coriander, and a gentle kiss of ground rose petals.
-But…
+Khoresh Gheymeh is a well-recognized and popular dish among Iranians: a comforting meat-and-potato stew that embodies all the familiar flavors of Persian cuisine.
+The stew is often flavored with a Persian spice mixture called advieh, which contains warming spices such as cinnamon and cardamom, earthy cumin and coriander, and a gentle hint of ground rose…

 Shami-e Lapeh -yellow split pea and beef patties

 In the West, we have the burger with all its glorious variations.
 In Iran, we have the Shami with many regional influences.
 Shami resembles a donut, with a hole in its center.
-In the North of Iran, there is the green Shami, in which the beef patty is packed with fresh herbs and creamy walnuts….
+This is Shami-e Lapeh!
+In the North of Iran, there is the green Shami, in which the beef patty is packed with fresh…

 Khoresh Karafs – Celery and beef stew with fresh herbs

-Khoresh Karafs, a popular stew in Persian cuisine is remarkably flavorful with very few ingredients.
-Celery is sauteed on its own to enhance its flavor, then combined with herbs, beef, and Limu Omani which brings magic to this dish!
+Khoresh Karafs, a popular celery and beef stew in Persian cuisine, is remarkably flavorful with very few ingredients.
+Celery is sautéed on its own to enhance its flavor, then combined with herbs, beef, and Limu Omani, which brings magic to this dish!
 Celery, oh celery!
-Let’s face it, celery probably isn’t the kind of vegetable that makes you…
+Let’s face it: celery probably isn’t the kind of vegetable…